jool2102/weatherProject/README.md

 Moving on to the API point of view a simple python application is used to fetch data from openweather API to the same cosmosDB that stores my raspberry data.
 This was a more straight forward task since the database was set up from working with the raspberry and no base64 in the way.

 I wish that I would of cracked this, and be able to visualize live data from two directions but I unfortunately could not.
-I will instead do something that i'm familiar with, so I handpicked values from the API-fetch and did some formatting and came up with this!
-Pictures of it can be found in the screenshot folder.
+I will instead do something that i'm familiar with, so I handpicked values from the API-fetch and did some formatting and now there is a simple visualization.
+Pictures of it can be found in the print folder.

 I had fun :)